v0ndage/highentropy/TRAIN/README.md

 Both the OPT and main TRAIN directories utilize programs.py to implement SchNetPack models.

+See here for what we are doing: https://schnetpack.readthedocs.io/en/latest/tutorials/tutorial_03_force_models.html

 After initializing hyperparameters, the basic training proceedure is this:

 ```